lennertz/2021-05-25-DART-online/index.md

 {% endunless %}
 {% endif %}

-<h3> The University of Arkansas' participation in the Carpentries is sponsored by the <a href= "https://libraries.uark.edu">University of Arkansas Libraries</a> </h3>
+<strong>The University of Arkansas' participation in the Carpentries is sponsored by the <a href= "https://libraries.uark.edu">University of Arkansas Libraries</a></strong>

 <h2>Register Now!</h2>
 <p>Please register separately for each workshop in the series. </p>